Residential property price statistics

-The property price statistics bring together data from different countries.
-The BIS, with the assistance of its member central banks, 1 has obtained approval of various national data providers to disseminate the statistics as long as the original national sources are clearly indicated.
-The sources and any relevant disclaimers are listed separately (sources of data).
-Copyright in these data must be honoured.
+The residential property price statistics collate data from different countries.
+The BIS, with the assistance of its member central banks, has obtained approval from various national data providers to disseminate these statistics with the original national sources being clearly indicated.

-For any queries please contact property.prices$bis.org (where "$" denotes "@").
+For any queries please contact statistics$bis.org (where "$" denotes "@").